 Dating back to 1706, this completely renovated holiday cottage, the end of three adjoining cottages is situated in the Duddon valley, an unspoilt jewel within the Lake District National Park which boasts wildlife including red squirrels and buzzards.
 Varied walks from the cottage.
 The garden offers views up the valley.
-The owner’s land includes a section of the River Duddon, which hosts salmon and sea trout (two fishing permits provided, Environment Agency licence from PO).
+The owner’s land includes a section of the River Duddon, which hosts salmon and sea trout (two fishing permits provided - licence needed).
 The Duddon Valley is a jewel in the crown of Cumbria, situated between Coniston and Eskdale, remote, unspoilt and perhaps the most idyllic corner of the Lake District.
 The Duddon Valley will delight walkers, mountain bikers, climbers, nature lovers and those who enjoy the peace and beauty of the countryside.
 The tiny villages of Ulpha and Seathwaite are two focal points of the valley.
 Seathwaite, situated near the end of the ancient Walna Scar road, boasts the 16th century Newfield Inn, where good home-cooked food, real ales and a warm welcome await, all day all year.
-Shop/PO 40 yards, pub within 3 miles.
+Shop 4 miles, pub within 3 miles.

 Read more about The Cottage

 Living/dining room: With wood burner, digital TV, DVD player with a selection of DVDs, and CD player.

 Kitchen: With electric cooker, microwave, fridge/freezer, dishwasher, washing machine and tumble dryer.

 Bathroom: With step to bath, and shower attachment.